Medlar is a fruit tree that has long been forgotten but deserves to be rediscovered!

 - Remove in-growing branches and even the scaffold branches out.

-How to eat medlar
+How to harvest and eat medlar

 Pick the fruit by grasping it between thumb, index and forefinger.

-The fruit sometimes bursts open, and even though it looks rotten, it actually is at its best with a taste that is surprising and sweet.
+The fruit sometimes bursts open, and even though it looks rotten, it is actually at its best with a taste that is surprising and sweet.

 Our bird friends know the secret and quickly come to feast on them when the fruits starts bletting.
 Bletting means the fruit starts maturing to the point of turning mushy.
 Although for most fruit types this would be over-ripe, for fruits like medlar and blackthorn sloes, this is really the best time to eat them!

 Good to know about the medlar tree

 This fruit tree is well suited to harsh climates.
 Only one medlar species exists to date.